top of page

 MOE LOWE

-Lowe is a recent graduate of DePaul University, Lowe is a Chicago based writer, editor and poet.
+Lowe is a graduate of DePaul University, Lowe is a Chicago based writer, editor and poet.
 She writes for Poems While You Wait, the group that produces original poetry in public places.
 She is pursuing her MFA in Creative Writing and is currently seeking professional writing and teaching opportunities.
 Her first book of poems, It's Been Evening All Day Long, was released in 2020.

 FISCAL AGENT | AGENCY PARTNER